jenkinsci/report-jtreg-plugin/README.md

 set -x

-/opt/jdk/bin/java -cp \$CP -Djenkins_home=$jenkins_main_home hudson.plugins.report.jck.main.CompareBuilds  $@
+/opt/jdk/bin/java -cp \$CP -Djenkins_home=$jenkins_main_home hudson.plugins.report.jck.main.diff.CompareBuilds  $@
 ```
-It can spwn plain tex, colored tex, or even html, so it i easy to be deployed as service (there is a wrapper for this too - ```hudson.plugins.report.jck.main.Service``` ) together with  jenkins.
+It can spwn plain tex, colored tex, or even html, so it i easy to be deployed as service (there is a wrapper for this too - ```hudson.plugins.report.jck.main.diff.Service``` ) together with  jenkins.
 ```
 options DIR1 DIR2 DIR3 ...
 DIRn
   or